huazzers/desma126/docs/project-1.md

 ### Prompt

-Create a generator in Unity that either runs automatically, or only requires 1 ~ 2 button controls to run.
+Create a generator in Unity that only requires 1 ~ 2 button controls to run.

 </br>
 **Consider the following options:**

 * a landscape / level / terrain generator;
 * a random character generator, eg. exquisite corpse;
-* an evolution simulator, e.g. cellular automaton;
+* an evolution simulator, e.g. cellular automaton.
-* an incremental / clicker game that generates... something!

 </br>
 **Possible techniques:**

 * modular architecture using prefabs, arrays/lists, instantiate/destroy functions, empty transforms as connection points;
 * procedural / algorithmic generation using random functions, perlin noise, custom parameters, L-systems, cellular automata, etc.
-* feedback / forward loop functions;

 </br>
 **Tips:**

 * Consider what constraints or rules you can impose to create unique forms and color palettes.
 * You may work in 2D or 3D.
 Lean into your strengths as a visual designer / artist as much as possible with this project!
 (And also remember you don't have much time!)
-* Although player interaction is not required, consider how a viewer will see / experience your generative designs.
+* Consider how a viewer will see / experience your generative designs.
 Can they orbit the camera around?
 Can they press a button to generate new objects?

 ### Requirements